Find Grad Schools

 79 Yearly Graduations

 The 4th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is Texas Tech University.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 79 people received their master's degree in family, consumer & human sciences from Texas Tech.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 67% were women.
-Those who complete their master's degree in family, consumer & human sciences at Texas Tech University make a median salary of 49,604.
+Of these students, 45% were women and 38% were members of underrepresented racial-ethnic groups.

 71 Yearly Graduations

 The 6th most popular school in the country for family, consumer & human sciences majors who are seeking their master's degree is University of Colorado Denver/Anschutz Medical Campus.
 Each year, around 24,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,096 per year, while in-state graduate students, on average, pay $8,100 per year.
+The average in-state tuition for full-time undergraduates is $8,736 per year, while in-state graduate students, on average, pay $7,722 per year.
 During the most recent year for which we have data, 71 people received their master's degree in family, consumer & human sciences from CU Anschutz.
-About 94% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
-Data shows that CU Anschutz graduates that hold this degree go on to make a median salary of $49,604.
+About 81% of this group were women, and 7% were students from an underrepresented racial-ethnic group.

 #7